MrAlias/otel-schema/OTEP.md

 ### ParseAndValidateConfigurationFromFile(filepath, format) -> config

 An API called `ParseAndValidateConfigurationFromFile` receives a string parameter indicating the file path containing the configuration to be parsed.
 An optional format parameter may be provided to indicate the format that this configuration uses.
-The default value for this parameter is `json`.
+YAML *SHOULD* be supported, but JSON, which is a strict subset of YAML, *MAY* be supported if a language ecosystem has good reason.
 The method returns a `Configuration` model that has been validated.
 This API *MAY* return an error or raise an exception, whichever is idiomatic to the implementation for the following reasons:

 * file doesn't exist or is invalid
 * configuration parsed is invalid